In this guide

 What is a buy/sell spread?

-Every time you or your employer make a contribution to your super account – or you switch investment options or receive a super pension payment – it costs your super fund money to buy and sell investment assets (such as shares or listed property).
+Every time you or your employer make a contribution to your super account – or you switch investment options, take a lump sum withdrawal, pay a fee, or receive a super pension payment – it costs your super fund money to buy and sell investment assets.

-To help your super fund recover the transaction costs of buying and selling the investment assets in which your super savings are invested, they charge you a buy/sell spread.
+To help recover the transaction costs of buying and selling the investment assets your savings are invested in, many super funds that use unit pricing charge you a buy/sell spread.

 Put simply, a buy/sell spread is the difference between the entry and exit price for an investment option in your super fund.
-(Buy/sell spreads are also charged when you enter or leave an investment product outside the super system such as a managed funds.)
+Buy/sell spreads are also charged when you enter or leave an investment product outside the super system such as a managed fund.

 The buy/sell spread is charged to pay for the normal transaction costs incurred by your super fund when buying and selling investment assets.
 These costs include government tax, stamp duty and brokerage fees charged by share brokers.